daherb/corpus-services-ng/doc/How_to_use.md

 *-e* outputs only errors (Warnings and Criticals), no Notes or Correct ReportItems

+Only use one of the following:

 *-j* outputs an additional json file for fixes that can be used for statistical evaluation of the curation

+*-n* use this parameter if you don't want a curation folder with EXMARaLDA error list to be created

 Only use one of the following: